-The optical Earth observation satellites are now based on more and more efficient components to obtain highly accurate images of our environment.
+The Earth observation satellites are now based on more and more efficient optical components to obtain highly accurate images of our environment.

 Thales Alenia Space is in charge of the high-resolution optical instrument of a new generation of observation satellites.

-This solution based on a 3-meter-height hexapod is a technological breakthrough compared to mounting and test equipment used in the space industry.
+This solution based on a 3-meter-height hexapod is a technological breakthrough compared to traditional mounting and test equipment used in the space industry.

 ■ Environment: high vacuum (10-6 mbar) and class 100 cleanroom